NipunSGeeTH/Telegram-file-to-link-generator-bot/README.md

-# 🤖 Zara – File to Link Generator Bot
+# 🤖 File to Link Generator Bot

 Hi there!
 I'm **Zara**, a powerful Telegram bot  helps users convert any file into a **direct download link**, **stream link**, and a **Telegram shareable link**. ✨